Chart Color Schemes

 The educational profile of Bateau Bay exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 20.3%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 15.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them - advanced diplomas at 10.8% and certificates at 30.1%.
-Educational participation is high, with 29.3% of residents currently enrolled in formal education: 11.2% in primary, 7.7% in secondary, and 3.5% in tertiary education.
+Vocational credentials are held by 40.9% of residents aged 15+, with advanced diplomas at 10.8% and certificates at 30.1%.
+Educational participation is high, with 29.3% currently enrolled in formal education: 11.2% in primary, 7.7% in secondary, and 3.5% in tertiary education.

 Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 11.2% in primary education, 7.7% in secondary education, and 3.5% pursuing tertiary education.